konpa/contact-form/README.md

-contact-form
+Contact form with angularjs &amp; laravel
 ============

-Contact form with angularjs &amp; laravel
+Work in progress.
+In the meantime, please have a look at the [prototype](http://konpa.github.io/contact-form)